Zee-daher/Zee-daher/README.md

 # Hi there, I'm Zain Aldeen AlDaher 👋

 ### 🎓 Informatics Engineer | AI Specialist | Technical Artist
-I am a 4th-year Informatics Engineering student passionate about the intersection of **Artificial Intelligence** and **Computer Graphics**.
+I am an Informatics Engineering student passionate about the intersection of **Artificial Intelligence** and **Computer Graphics**.
 My goal is to create immersive digital experiences by bridging the gap between code and art.

 ---